 Use a tinted background for study materials.

 White paper and screens can provide a lot of glare and cause eye fatigue.
 One way to lessen eye fatigue is to use tinted backgrounds in a shade such as gray, blue, or yellow to reduce eye fatigue.
-You can enable a colored tint on your Apple device using these instructions, reduce eye strain from technology with these tips here, or use colored backgrounds to increase the readability of font- learn how here.
+You can enable a colored tint on your Apple device to reduce eye strain from technology, or use colored backgrounds to increase the readability of font.

 Request notes online

 Take terrible notes?
 You have options to receive quality notes at little to no cost.
 The best way, of course, is having an accommodation in your Disability Service file to request notes directly from the professor.
 There are also many websites where students upload their notes from a specific course- ask someone at your college which website most students use, or web search your college name and course name/number.
 These websites often will allow you to download notes at half price or even free if you have a Disability Services file.
 Also check with Disability Services to see if any of their student note takers have notes from your class.

 - Common Classroom Accommodations For Low Vision

 I love using the website Quizlet to create my own flashcards and review flashcards from other students in my classes.
 The quiz feature is also extremely helpful when testing material.
 I use Quizlet specifically because the animations do not cause vertigo or have strobing lights, something that is very critical for me, and the text can be enlarged easily.